michaelthoreau/michaelthoreau.github.io/index.md

 ## Me

-I am a 2nd Year Graduate Engineer in the [Robotics and Autonomous Systems Group](https://research.csiro.au/robotics/) at CSIRO, in Brisbane, Australia.
+I am a Engineer with two years experience in the [Robotics and Autonomous Systems Group](https://research.csiro.au/robotics/) at CSIRO, in Brisbane, Australia.
 My current research involves **Self-Supervised Learning** and object understanding in video.
 I also spend some of my time working on 3D object detection for industrial safety.
 Read about my other research and interest on my [projects](projects) page.

 Before working, I studied Elec/Comp Engineering and Computer Science at The University of Queensland.